The Council is currently developing sentencing guidelines on sexual offences in relation to rape, sexual assault, and indecent images of children.

 Given the wide-ranging nature of sexual offending, the Council has decided to develop multiple guidelines focusing on particular sexual offences, rather than a single guideline covering all offences.
 This will allow each topic to be given in-depth consideration, and for the first guidelines on sexual offending to be produced more quickly.

-We held a stakeholder conference on sexual offending in 2018 to help identify particular challenges in sentencing, priority areas for guidance, and topics for further research.
-Through this and other events, we have held constructive discussions with the judiciary, victim support organisations, criminal justice agencies, academics, and other interested organisations and individuals.
-We are also in the process of carrying out research into public perceptions of sentencing in sexual offences cases.
+A stakeholder conference on sexual offending in 2018 to help identify particular challenges in sentencing, priority areas for guidance, and topics for further research.
+Through this and other events and research, constructive discussions have been held with the judiciary, victim support organisations, criminal justice agencies, academics, and other interested organisations and individuals.

 News release announcing sexual offences guidelines (16/05/2019)